Penny Slinger: Early Surrealist period 1969–1977

 In 1971 Slinger had her first solo exhibition at Angela Flowers Gallery, London, featuring assemblages of lifecasts of her head and transformed dolls.
 Art critic Peter Fuller, '"Penny Slinger's work is a documentation of the role of one woman in a world still dominated by concepts of male superiority....she emerges as one of the most active and socially relevant artists around."

 Slinger focused on surrealism in the 1960s and the 1970s to "plumb the depths of the feminine psyche and subconscious," according to a review in ArtDaily magazine.
 She wrote and illustrated numerous publications.
 She staged photographs, sometimes using her own body, to create "hauntingly surreal collages" for a series which she titled An Exorcism.
 She photographed herself naked to explore ideas relating to dreams, desire, sex, female liberation, surrealism and memory.
 Some of her art focused on the Arawak peoples of South America and the Caribbean.

 Reviewer Kate Kellaway in The Guardian described her work as a "grotesque and militant contribution" with a "loud message about silence."
 As an author, with Nik Douglas, her book Sexual Secrets sold 100,000 copies, and sold over a million copies in 19 translations.
 In 1977 she published "The Secret Dakini Oracle", a deck of cards for divination.
 With Douglas and Bhaskar Bhattacharya, she wrote The Path of the Mystic Lover - Baul Songs of Passion and Ecstasy in 1993, and provided 84 drawings for it.
 Slinger's work was part of the Angels of Anarchy exhibit at the Manchester Art Gallery in 2009.

 Theater, film and feminism 1971 -1973

-In 1971 Slinger joined the first British all women theater troupe, Holocaust, directed by Jane Arden because she said she wanted to contribute her talents to something bigger than herself, and the intentions of the group felt in alignment with her own resolve to delve deeply into and express the unearthed realms of the feminine psyche.
+In 1971 Slinger joined the first British all women theatre troupe, Holocaust, directed by Jane Arden because she said she wanted to contribute her talents to something bigger than herself, and the intentions of the group felt in alignment with her own resolve to delve deeply into and express the unearthed realms of the feminine psyche.
 They performed A New Communion for Freaks, Prophets and Witches at the Open Space Theater London and at the Edinburgh Festival in 1971.

 Slinger created masks for the surrealist play Lying Figures by Francis Warner, premiered at Edinburgh Festival 1971.
 She was design collaborator with Carolee Schneemann on The Four Little Girls by Pablo Picasso, at the Open Space Theater London, 1971.